 Project Risk 1:

 The UNDP-TVK partnership faced some challenges in 2011.
 There was a cut in funding of production costs that UNDP communicated early in the year to senior management of MoInfo and TVK.
 However, this was not explained to TVK staff until early April 2011.
 The response from TVK staff led to the cessation of production for 2 weeks, with programmes not going to air during that time.
 The issue was resolved by on-going negotiations with Oxfam America to take over funding of production costs.
-A formal agreement between MoInfo/TVK and Oxfam America was finalized by the end of .
+A formal agreement between MoInfo/TVK and Oxfam America was finalized by the end of quarter two.

 Updated project issues and actions